 - In the topic lines, use first names.

 - Emojis are a great way to articulate yourself.
-According to Experian, 56 percent of brands that used emoji in their email subject lines had a higher open rate.
+According to Experian, 56% of brands that used emojis in their email subject lines had a higher open rate.
 However, make sure not to overdo the emojis, as they can have the opposite effect on the reader.

 Let’s pretend you’re fascinated by cats.
 However, you continue to receive dog-related content and promotions.
-So, what’s next?
-You’ll either unsubscribe or ignore those emails!
-As a result, segment your audience based on their interests, needs, and background.
+What’s next?
+You’ll stop consuming that content.
+Therefore, you need to segment your audience based on their interests, needs, and background.
 This will help you craft more relevant and targeted subject lines.

-You must take the time to ask your customers what they want, figure out what they are looking for, what they like to consume and listen to what they say.
+You must take the time to ask your customers what they want; figure out what they are looking for and what they like to consume; and listen to what they say.
 In addition to that, you can turn to the above email subject line tips to tap into a broader email readership.

 - Your subject line is purposeful, one-of-a-kind, and emotionally charged.

 - Put your consumer first, not your corporation.

 - Introduce yourself and your company as if you were your reader face-to-face.

 - Give users solutions and gently guide them to purchase from you.

 Customers open emails that they are curious about and that sound relevant.
 So, the first step is to learn about your customer’s expectations and the things that are most important to them.